Signed in as:

 "I met Ginny some years ago when I was involved with a group of people who closed down an equine hoarding situation in Chino Valley.
 She and I worked as treasurers and she took in some of the horses.
-I felt a great affinity and resonance with her and our conversations often were about non physical realities that effect the physical realities.
+I felt a great affinity and resonance with her and our conversations were always interesting.
 She had been very ill and was under heavy medication, was weak and physically frail.
-Nonetheless, she was able to get a lot of work done from her home with the help of her amazing husband.
+Nonetheless, she was able to get work done from her home with the help of her amazing husband.
 We talked a lot about what animals and horses say to us and she met my horse, Indigo, who has a lot to say.
 Personally, I get feelings and inklings from critters, and she gets pictures, physical sensations, and words, she encouraged me to listen to Indigo, who wanted me to hear him.

 After the closing of the hoarding stable, I lost track of her, for a few years...
 And then I find her on Facebook, traveling all over the place, communicating with traumatized horses, healing and helping.
 “Is this the same friend who was so ill?”
 It had been 4 or 5 years since I’d seen her... she couldn’t walk down the street, back then.
 We’d made a date to visit and catch up in town, but it got canceled.
 Today she came to visit me and her confidence and scope have skyrocketed, because of all the education and experience and opening and healing she has gone through, since the last time I’ve seen her.

-WOW Ginny, I’m so glad you are back among the living!!!
-The horses and I thank you, for your insights and healing and help!!" --Peg M.
+WOW, Ginny, I’m so glad you are back among the living!!!
+The horses and I thank you, for your insights and healing and help!!"